TorqIT/shopware-azure-provisioning/README.md

            - LOCAL_REDIS_IMAGE=${LOCAL_REDIS_IMAGE}
    ```
 2. Enter the container shell with `docker exec -it <container-name> bash`.
-3. Update `parametersc.json` with the appropriate values for your Azure environment.
+3. Update `parameters.json` with the appropriate values for your Azure environment.
+Note that the comments present in `stub.parameters.jsonc` will need to be removed.
 4. Run `./login-to-tenant.sh parameters.json` and follow the browser prompts to log in.
 5. If a Resource Group and Service Principal have not yet been created (e.g. if you are not an Owner in the Azure tenant), run `initialize-resource-group-and-service-principal.sh parameters.json`.
 Once complete, note down the `appId` and `password` that are returned from the creation of the Service Principal (the app ID is the service principal ID).
 6. Run  `./create-key-vault.sh parameters.json` to create a Key Vault in your Resource Group.
 Make up a secure database password and add it as a secret to this vault using either the Azure Portal or CLI.
 Add any other secrets your Container App will need to this vault as well (see `stub.parameters.jsonc` for details on how to reference these).